Aliases for TXK Gene

 GeneCards Summary for TXK Gene

 TXK (TXK Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with TXK include behcets disease.
-Among its related pathways are PI-3K cascade and Akt Signaling.
-GO annotations related to this gene include non-membrane spanning protein tyrosine kinase activity and RNA polymerase II regulatory region DNA binding.
-An important paralog of this gene is FER.
+Diseases associated with TXK include Agammaglobulinemia and Behcet Syndrome.
+Among its related pathways are Blood-Brain Barrier and Immune Cell Transmigration: VCAM-1/CD106 Signaling Pathways and Focal Adhesion.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is TEC.

 Non-receptor tyrosine kinase that plays a redundant role with ITK in regulation of the adaptive immune response.
 Regulates the development, function and differentiation of conventional T-cells and nonconventional NKT-cells.
-When antigen presenting cells (APC) activate T-cell receptor (TCR), a series of phosphorylation lead to the recruitment of TXK to the cell membrane, where it is phosphorylated at Tyr-420.
+When antigen presenting cells (APC) activate T-cell receptor (TCR), a series of phosphorylation leads to the recruitment of TXK to the cell membrane, where it is phosphorylated at Tyr-420.
 Phosphorylation leads to TXK full activation.
 Contributes also to signaling from many receptors and participates in multiple downstream pathways, including regulation of the actin cytoskeleton.
 Like ITK, can phosphorylate PLCG1, leading to its localization in lipid rafts and activation, followed by subsequent cleavage of its substrates.
 In turn, the endoplasmic reticulum releases calcium in the cytoplasm and the nuclear activator of activated T-cells (NFAT) translocates into the nucleus to perform its transcriptional duty.
-With PARP1 and EEF1A1, TXK forms a complex that acts as a T-helper 1 (Th1) cell-specific transcription factor and binds the promoter of IFNG to directly regulate its transcription, and is thus involved importantly in Th1 cytokine production.
-Phosphorylates both PARP1 and EEF1A1.
+Plays a role in the positive regulation of IFNG transcription in T-helper 1 cells as part of an IFNG promoter-binding complex with PARP1 and EEF1A1 (PubMed:11859127, PubMed:17177976).
+Within the complex, phosphorylates both PARP1 and EEF1A1 (PubMed:17177976).
 Phosphorylates also key sites in LCP2 leading to the up-regulation of Th1 preferred cytokine IL-2.
-Phosphorylates Tyr-201 of CTLA4 which leads to the association of PI-3 kinase with the CTLA4 receptor.
+Phosphorylates 'Tyr-201' of CTLA4 which leads to the association of PI-3 kinase with the CTLA4 receptor.